Saugatuck MI is a Great Vacation Destination

 This throwback hotdog stand serves up yummy root beer, a variety of hot dogs, sandwiches and more.

-The food stand was recently restored after a local campaign to save it was successful.
+The food stand was recently restored after a local campaign to save the Root Beer Barrel was successful.

 6459 130th Avenue, (Riverside) Fennville, MI 49408